Tresre/music/README.md

-# Music Player
+# TresMusic
-Music player made using HTML, CSS, and JS.
+Full Music Player made using HTML, CSS, and JS.